Decidability of One-Clock Weighted Timed Games with Arbitrary Weights: The value function of (one-clock) WTGs is the greatest fixpoint of The value function of (one-clock) WTGs is the greatest fixpoint of F

-To conclude the proof of Theorem~\ref{theo:fixedpoint}, its remains to prove that $\lim_i V_i = \Value$.
-To do it, we adapt the proof given in~\cite{Bou16} in our context (turn-based games with negative and positive weights).
+To conclude the proof of Theorem~\ref{theo:fixedpoint}, its remains to prove that $\inf_i V_i = \Value$.
+To do it, we adapt the proof given in~\cite{Bou16} to our context (turn-based games with negative and positive weights).